t4d-gmbh/working-with-git/source/content/intro/limitations/tracking.md

 - Filetypes that include metadata (e.g. `.docx`)
 - Large files (<i class="fab fa-git"></i>'s size limit for a single file is 2 GB){% if page %}[^sn4]{% endif %}

+{% if slides %}
+How to deal with these limitations will be discussed later.
+{% endif %}

 {% if page %}
 [^sn4]: Git LFS (Large File Storage) is a solution to this problem.
 It allows to store binary files outside of the repository and only track their location and version.